 Since the launch of the Fermi satellite, a large number of both slow and millisecond pulsars are now known to emit gamma-rays \citep{3PC}.
-The location of the gamma-ray emission also remains an open question, but the prevalent model calls for the emission to arise from the equatorial current sheet located outside the light cylinder \citep{ksg02,bs10,bpm21,kwhk23,pet24,cfd25}.
-Several of the MSPs have gamma-ray profiles which align with the radio profiles with the implication that the radio and gamma-ray emission regions are physically co-located \citep{Abdo0034,vjh12,gjv+12}.
-In the young pulsars PSRs~J0540--6919 and the Crab, the giant pulse emission in the radio is in phase with the high-energy emission and distinct from the non-giant radio emission \citep{jr04,lcu+95}.
+The location of the gamma-ray emission also remains an open question, but prevalent models call for the emission to arise from either just inside the light cylinder \citep{har16} or in the equatorial current sheet outside the light cylinder \citep{ksg02,bs10,bpm21,kwhk23,pet24,cfd25}.
+Several of the MSPs have gamma-ray profiles that align with the radio profiles with the implication that the radio and gamma-ray emission regions are physically co-located \citep{Abdo0034,vjh12,gjv+12}.
+In the young objects PSRs~J0540--6919 and the Crab, the giant pulse emission in the radio is in phase with the high-energy emission and distinct from the non-giant radio emission \citep{jr04,lcu+95}.
 However, in the rest of the slow pulsars, the gamma-ray and radio profiles are misaligned.

 The visibility (or not) of emission from beyond the light cylinder in the equatorial current sheet is strongly confined by the geometry of the star and the viewing angle (e.g. \citealt{pet24}).
 Similarly the visibility (or not) of the polar cap is also geometry dependent.
-Hence the detection of radio and/or gamma-ray emission from a given pulsar can be used to constrain its geometry (e.g. \citealt{bpm21,jskk20}).
+Hence the detection of radio and/or gamma-ray emission from a given pulsar can be used to constrain its geometry (e.g. \citealt{jskk20,bpm21}).

 In this paper we re-examine the radio emission regions for the millisecond pulsars using the excellent observational datasets now at our disposal.
 We especially acknowledge the work of \citet{3PC} who provide phase-aligned gamma-ray and radio profiles.
 In Section~2 we outline the technique used to distinguish different profile types.
 Section~3 present the results for the slow and millisecond pulsar populations, and we discuss the implications of these results in Section~4.